-- library members seeking a payment plan for fees apply in writing to the Coordinator, Customer Experience, Library stating circumstances for consideration - requests to grant partial borrowing privileges as an instalment borrower may also be considered - full privileges can be reinstated when outstanding fees are paid in full - in some cases, a matter may be progressed to the Manager, Customer Experience, for deliberation.
+- library members seeking a payment plan for fees apply in writing to the Coordinator Libraries stating circumstances for consideration - if a customer on a payment plan wishes to continue borrowing then requests to grant partial borrowing privileges as an instalment borrower may also be considered - full privileges can be reinstated when outstanding fees are paid in full - in some cases, a matter may be progressed to the Manager Libraries & Lifestyle for deliberation.

-The detailed fee payment plan agreed in documented and placed in Council's record system.
+The detailed fee payment plan is documented and placed in Council's record management system.
 A notation is also made against the membership in the Library Management System.